ritua2/bsswfellowship/README.md

-## BSSw Fellowship
+## BSSw Fellowship: Optimizing I/O for Better Performance
-This repository contains the deliverables associated with my BSSw Fellowship.
+This repository contains the deliverables associated with my [BSSw Fellowship](https://bssw.io/fellows/ritu-arora).

-Note: The PDF file named "optimizing_IO_part1_part2_part3_combined_updated.pdf" contains 100 pages and has been moved to the documents folder.
-Please feel free to click on "More Pages" if you are opening this document on GitHub and scrolling down.
+Optimizing I/O of scientific applications can be critical to simulation performance but is usually an afterthought in application development.
 As a part of my fellowship, I created videos, articles/blogs, and examples/exercises to demonstrate how to optimize I/O in scientific applications including the applications from the area of AI/machine learning and have delivered a 3-part tutorial on these topics.
 Specifically, I have covered the following topics:

 (1) Optimizing I/O in serial and parallel applications

 (2) Optimally writing and reading checkpoints in serial and parallel applications